prabs3257/odk-collect-extension/README.md

 ![Git Versioning](./GitFlowOdkCollectExtension.png)

-***collect-stable-release:*** This branch tracks the stable releases of the original getodk/collect repository.
+* **collect-stable-release**  - This branch tracks the stable releases of the original getodk/collect repository.
 This branch is updated only when a new stable release is made available in the original repository.
 No active development is done in this branch.

-***develop:*** This branch is used for active development.
+* **develop** - This branch is used for active development.
 All feature branches are merged into this branch, and it is updated regularly.
 This branch is intended to be used for experimental and ongoing development work.

-***feature/$FEATURE_NAME:*** These branches are used for active development work, with each branch focusing on a specific feature or functionality.
+* **feature/$FEATURE_NAME** - These branches are used for active development work, with each branch focusing on a specific feature or functionality.
 They are created from the develop branch, and when work is completed, they are merged back into develop.

-***main:*** This branch is used to build releases derived from the develop branch.
+* **main** - This branch is used to build releases derived from the develop branch.
 All completed work in the develop branch is merged 33into this branch for release.
 This branch is intended to be used for stable and production-ready releases.

 ## Versioning